 The Society Zoomed Out of Covid in Galveston

-Story and photos by David A. Furlow

 The Society celebrated its emergence from Covid's shadow by conducting a live Spring 2022 Meeting at the Bryan Museum in Galveston.
-Read more...
+Read more ...

-Bryan Museum in Galveston Come Learn about the Intertwined Histories of Mexican and Texas Federalism Story and photos by David A. Furlow Our Society is serving as a co-sponsor of the 16th Quadrennial Meeting of the Conference of International Mexican Historians.
-Read more...
+Brvan Museum in Galveston

+Come Learn about the Intertwined Histories of Mexican and Texas Federalism Story and photos by David A. Furlow

+Our Society is serving as a co-sponsor of the 16th Quadrennial Meeting of the Conference of International Mexican Historians.
+Read more ...

-Flag of the Mexican twinstate of Coahuila
+Flag of the Mexican twinstate of Coahuila and Texas

 2022 Texas Appellate Hall of Fame Inductees

 Two appellate justices and one appellate practitioner will be honored this fall for their trailblazing marks on Texas legal history.
 Read more...